Samdemarco/TechBlog/README.md

 ## Installation

-The application is deployed at: [JobSeeker](https://jobseeker-proj2.herokuapp.com/job_board)
+The application is deployed at: [TechBlog](https://assignment14-techblog.herokuapp.com/)

 To run your own version of the app do the following:
 1. Clone this git repo to your computer
 2. Create a MySQL database in your `localhost` using the data in the `db` directory (`schema.sql`)
 3. Rename `.env.EXAMPLE` as `.env` and add your DB credentials
 4. Inside a terminal run `npm install` to get all the necessary dependencies
-5. Next run `node seeds/seed.js` to initialize the database tables.

 ## Usage